mreisenauer/Emerging-Tech-in-Water-Sustainability-Project/README.md

 Meghan Reisenauer empirical coding project for application - The Institute for Policy Integrity, Research Associate

-This coding project comes from an academic project for a class titled "Emerging Technologies in Water Sustainability."
+This coding project comes from an academic project for a class titled "Emerging Technologies in Water Sustainability," taken as part of my Master of Science, Environmental Engineering program at UC Berkeley.

 Project Report Abstract